| FTH(1) | General Commands Manual | FTH(1) |

 unused, and domain can be AF_INET6 (default),

-AF_INET or AF_UNIX. socket(2) is opened with
+can be SOCK_STREAM or SOCK_DGRAM. socket(2) is opened

-domain, type and hard-coded
+with domain, type, and

-flags 0. fam can be r/w
+hard-coded flag 0. fam can be

-(default) or server
+r/w (default) or server.

-.
-In the latter case, the
+In the latter case, the returned IO object is opened as a server,

 socket-error exception if

-socket(2) or connect(2) fails.
+socket(2) or connect(2) fail.
 The

-word is an alias.
+make- word is an alias.

 Examples

-"localhost" :port 25 io-nopen value io io "HELP\r\n" io-puts io io-gets fth-print io io-close
+"localhost" :port 25 io-nopen value io

 .io